zammad/zammad-admin-documentation/system/objects/types.rst

          Depending on where you use this field type, it may use a lot of visual space if you provide a lot of text.
 This may be an issue to work with.

+   Default
+      The here provided text will be shown within the text area field or new data sets.

    Maxlength
       | You can pick the maximum length of the field.
       | The default length of this object is ``500``.

+   Rows
+      | Change the number of rows to dislay so that you can use only the space
+        you really need.
+      | The default number of rows is ``4``.

    .. figure:: /images/system/objects/settings_textarea.png
       :alt: Available settings for Textarea fields